CodeForSocialGood/calltocode.org/docs/ARCHITECTURE.md

 ## <a name="database"></a> Database Guides

 This project uses MongoDB.
 On top of Mongo we use Mongoose, allowing us to define schemas/models for data.
-The relevant files are in the `server/database/` and `db/` folders.
+The relevant files are in the `server/database/` folder.
 Making any changes to the database typically means making changes to the schemas located in `server/database/models/`.

 - [MongoDB documentation](https://docs.mongodb.com/)
 - [Mongoose documentation](http://mongoosejs.com/docs/guide.html)